pghalliday/currency-market/README.md

   }
 });

-// The resulting delta will have the following structure var delta = {
+// On successful application the `delta.result` will have the following fields

-  sequence: 45872,
-  operation: operation,
-  result: {
-    // The new level of funds in the withdrawn currency
+// The new level of funds in the deposited currency as an `Amount` instance var funds = delta.result.funds
-    funds: new Amount('9000')
-  }
-};
 ```

 #### `submit` operation